nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Another discouraging day.
 Watched one of the videos from the previous cohort about user authentication, and while I do feel that I came away understanding a bit more, I had mixed feelings about Leon's approach.
 I don't really want to tie anything to a Microsoft login (and I couldn't for the life of me figure out how to get an Azure client key).
 Tried to start a new project but it quickly became apparent that what I was trying to do was going to be VASTLY more difficult than it appeared.

 **Thoughts:** Spent a lot of time at the computer today with nothing to show for it.
 Feeling very discouraged.
 I am probably going about the projects the wrong way; I want to build some show-stopper project straight out of the gate, but the reality is that I don't have the knowledge or the capacity for that.
 I need to set my sights on something smaller to start with.

+### Day 47: June 16, 2022

+**Today's Progress:** I stepped away from the user authentication and instead worked on my Boardgame Library app.
+One of the problems I'd had yesterday was being unable to figure out how to handle a fetch on the server side:  a fetch prompted by a client-side POST request, so effectively I ended up with a promise inside of a promise.
+I did solve the problem (I was probably overthinking it), but didn't do much else aside from some Codewars and ANKI.

+**Thoughts:** Baby steps.

+### Day 48: June 17, 2022

+**Today's Progress:** Since I'm working the bar tonight, I decided that I *really* wanted to have some part of my drinks app finished so I could test it out a bit.
+Spent the day working on concatenating promises and filtering the resulting arrays.
+Ultimately succeeded; the next step will be building out the larger recipe card.
+I had already done most of the heavy lifting on that, so in theory it shouldn't be too difficult.

+**Thoughts:** As ever, it feels like it takes me far too long to do things.
+I am sure it will improve in time, and I don't do myself any favors with my line of thinking.
+"This would be so simple for an experienced programmer..."  well, yes, but I'm not an experienced programmer, now am I?
+So why on earth would I hold myself to that standard?